As we celebrate the month of love, I wanted to share my favorite love enhancing herbs & self-care practices with you.

 - Beauty rituals that nourish your skin and soul (e.g. facial massage, facial masking, massaging your feet and body with a love butter)

 - Regular lovemaking to boost your happiness and overall health.
 Click here to discover 30 health benefits that sex has to offer!

-Have you tried any these herbs or self-care practices for your own health and healing?
+Have you tried any of these herbs or self-care practices to support your health and well-being?
 What was your experience like?
 I invite you to comment below!